bdqnghi/bi-tbcnn/README.md

 Current state
 ----------------
-* Reimplemented the the TBCNN paper
+* Reimplemented the TBCNN paper

 To do list
 ----------------